 Propagating Monkey Puzzle Tree

-Monkey puzzle tree is very hard to propagate by vegetative means, so it is normally done by collecting and planting seeds (see below).
+Monkey puzzle tree is tough to propagate by vegetative means, so it is normally done by collecting and planting seeds.

 How to Grow Monkey Puzzle Tree From Seed